This is part II of the tutorial series on building a Balancing Bot environment in OpenAI Gym, discussing implementation details of the

 _assign_throttle method is as follows:

-In this method, the following happen: First, the
+In this method, the following steps take place: First, the

-deltav, an indicator of the decided wheel speed change, is determined by selecting the element at the index specified by the action.
+deltav, an indicator of the change in wheel speed, is determined by selecting the element at the index specified by the action.
 The array contents are arbitrary and could be different.
 Then,

 self.vt is adjusted according to